 - professional teams that implement market search to help customers identify trendy products;

-- highly trained quality control teams which ensure the quality of the wholesaler’s partner manufacturers’ products.
+- highly trained quality control teams which ensure the quality of the vendor’s partner manufacturers’ products.

-Additionally, evaluate if potential wholesalers meet your specific requirements.
+Additionally, evaluate if potential vendors meet your specific requirements.

-If your marketplace’s customers need the wholesalers who provide the imported goods, those importers need to know the following:
+If your online marketplace’s customers need the vendors who provide the imported goods, those importers need to know the following:

 - the producers and production conditions in a variety of countries;